-Xcacel is a stunning turtle sanctuary and also home to an amazing cenote with nothing else nearby just nature.
+Xcacel is a stunning turtle sanctuary and also home to an amazing cenote with nothing else nearby than nature.

 From Tulum we caught the collectivo that goes in direction to Playa Del Carmen and left in Xcacel (30$ Mexican pesos).
 To enter and visit the park they ask only for a donation.

 The park is amazingly beautiful and very clean, and if you go early in the morning is tranquil and very peaceful, away from Playa del Carmen or Tulum’s noise.

 We went first to the cenote (X’cacelito), that is the most popular part of the park while was still empty, and was so so good, we spent hours in the water amazed with its beauty.

 The Cenote is connected to the beach by a well kept sand road surrounded by jungle.

 Later on we went for a walk through the path in the jungle parallel to the beach till the end of the park and walked back thought the beach.